Related Reading: What Info Goes In My Digital Guidebook?

 Hostfully Review – Customer Service

 Hostfully is a busy, growing startup, but I’ve only ever experienced quick email responses.
 They seem to go over and above with helping you.
-There’s no chat box on their website, something I think would be really useful for the host creating a first guidebook, but you can email them at Support@Hostfully.com.
+There’s no chat box on their website, something I think would be really useful for the host creating the first guidebook, but you can email them at Support@Hostfully.com.

 Hostfully Review – Overall Thoughts

-Hostfully Q+A with David Jacoby, President and Founder
+Hostfully Q+A with David Jacoby, President, and Founder

 Tell me about when the idea for Hostfully hit you.

 As a Superhost myself, I’ve been overwhelmed dealing with all the questions from my guests, both before they arrive, as well as the separate set of questions they have while they’re staying with me.
 As most hosts have done, I started to painfully create a mediocre-looking Word document guidebook with all sorts of details to leave in the listing, and even email in advance.
 As I was fumbling through the formatting, I started doing some research online and was surprised that there wasn’t a platform out there that would make it easy for me to make a beautiful looking guidebook in both digital and print versions.